MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbonbar-class.md

 ### Remarks

-The commands section of the display rectangle does not include the customization button.
+The commands section of the display rectangle doesn't include the customization button.

-## <a name="getqatdroppeddown"></a> CMFCRibbonBar::GetQATDroppedDown
+## <a name="getqatdroppeddown"></a> `CMFCRibbonBar::GetQATDroppedDown`

 Retrieves a pointer to the ribbon element on the quick access toolbar that has its pop-up menu dropped down.